 Maine ranks among the top ten states in the country for Opioid-Involved Overdose death rates.
 In addition, treatment options have not been meeting the communities’ needs due to the sheer number of people impacted (directly and indirectly), and many healthcare providers are currently in preparation for retirement.
 Recognizing these unmet needs as well as an aging workforce, Maine needs a specialized program to meet workforce development in this area.

-As a completely online program, this Graduate Certificate will offer current professionals the flexibility to obtain a graduate certificate that can lead to career advancement and become a pathway to a Master’s Degree.
+As a completely online program, this Graduate Certificate will offer current professionals the flexibility to obtain a recognized credential that can lead to career advancement and become a pathway to a Master’s Degree.

 Students who successfully complete the UMA graduate certificate can sit for the national Certified Alcohol and Drug Counselor (CADC) exam to pursue licensing as a substance use treatment professional and can apply for the Certified Clinical Supervisor (CCS) certification.
 The CCS is a national certification allowing individuals to seek employment in all 50 states and is required to supervise Registered Alcohol and Drug Counselors (RADC), Certified Alcohol and Drug Counselors (CADC), and Licensed Alcohol and Drug Counselors (LADC).